iforswitch/iforswitch/README.md

 ## Hi there 👋
+# I like modelling and 3D printing
+# Electronics and embedded systems too

 <!--
 **iforswitch/iforswitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.